micans/mcl/README.md

 in the year 2014), in autumn 2021.
 A development release (mcl-21-257) is available, please have a look at the dev branch.

+Some people freak out when they see the C source code due to its unusual indentation.
+It's just whitespace people, try not to faint.
+This is something I picked up from Annius Groenink and never looked back since, although I use other styles for other projects.

-If you have suggestions, please get in touch or open an issue.
+If you have suggestions that do not concern whitespace, please get in touch or open an issue.